-For information on other inversion table options, please feel free to check out my post, Best Inversion Tables for Back Pain.
+For information on other inversion table options, please feel free to check out my post about top inversion tables.

 I hope this review will help you make an informed decision about your inversion table purchase.
 If you have any questions or comments, please leave them below, and I will get back to you as soon as I can.